“Butch- just re-book me on this fishing trip every year — for the rest of my life!” Dave Crispens

 THE HUNTING- Black Bears and Sitka Blacktails

-ISLAND BLACK BEARSWe have taken some giant black bears here, but the bears here get hunted so they normally fear people, and there are no brownies.
+ISLAND BLACK BEARS: We have taken some giant black bears here, but the bears here get hunted so they normally fear people, and there are no brownies.
 There are also a large number of blacktail deer, and you can harvest 4 per season!
 Ask us for the separate writeup on the hunting at this location

 To get an idea of what the island looks like, Google this address: Click This Prince of Wales Island

-2021 PRICES (subject to change without notice until deposit received)
+2024 PRICES (subject to change without notice until deposit received)

 REFUNDS & CANCELLATIONS: NONE ARE GIVEN, REGARDLESS OF YOUR PERSONAL SITUATION.
 ACCORDINGLY, IF YOU HAVE ANY CHANCE OF A LOVED ONE GETTING ILL, OR A BUSINESS SITUATION CHANGE, OR ANY OTHER EVENT, WE SUGGEST YOU BUY THE TRAVEL INSURANCE THAT IS AVAILABLE.
 COST IS MODERATE.
 NO INSURANCE MEANS YOU MUST SUFFER THE LOSS.
-We are pleased to offer such insurance through Global Rescue.
-Please ask your Hunt Nation consultant for details.

 UNGUIDED TRIPS: